Pharmaceutical contract management software is software for managing clinical, vendor, research, quality, licensing, and commercial agreements.

 Synthesize the compound, run the trial, manufacture at scale, distribute to pharmacies.
 When a contract in the chain stalls, the physical supply chain stops too.

 The numbers are severe.
-The NIH-funded CTSA Contracts Processing Study found that clinical trial agreement negotiation averaged over 100 days.
-The same study estimated that each day of delay costs sponsors between $600,000 and $8 million in lost potential revenue.
+A study funded by the NIH found that negotiating clinical trial agreements takes over 100 days.
+And each day of delay costs sponsors between $600,000 and $8 million in lost potential revenue.

 That’s the cost of a slow contract, not a failed one.